-Since ICOM’s creation in 1946, the ICOM definition of the museum has been evolving to reflect major societal changes and the realities of the international museum community.
+Since ICOM’s creation in 1946, the ICOM definition played a central role for museums and museum professionals and became a reference in the international museum community.

 According to the ICOM Statutes, adopted by the 22nd General Assembly in Vienna, Austria, on 24 August, 2007: